Maria Hill, Daughter of the Regiment: Post war years

-Maria and Andrew later opened an inn and tavern in Richmond, Ontario at 3607 McBean St where a smokehouse still stands and the foundations of the tavern underlie the existing house.
-It was there that Charles Lennox, 4th Duke of Richmond and Governor General of Canada, spent his last morning, having a breakfast prepared by Mrs. Hill and complaining to her of an odd feeling in his throat, before dying of rabies from a fox bite two months previously.
-After passing away at the house of Dr. Collis, a former surgeon to the regiment, the Duke's body was brought back to the tavern where Maria prepared the Duke for his final trip to Quebec City for burial using the Duke's own quilted bed covering as a shroud.
+Hill and her husband later opened an inn and tavern in Richmond, Ontario at 3607 McBean St where a smokehouse still stands and the foundations of the tavern underlie the existing house.
+It was there that Charles Lennox, 4th Duke of Richmond, spent his last morning, having a breakfast prepared by Hill and complaining to her of an odd feeling in his throat, before dying of rabies from a fox bite two months previously.
+After passing away at the house of Collis, a former surgeon to the regiment, the Duke's body was brought back to the tavern where Hill prepared the Duke for his final trip to Quebec City for burial using the Duke's own quilted bed covering as a shroud.
 After the visit, the Hill's tavern name was changed from the 'Masonic Arms' to the 'Duke of Richmond Arms' in honour of the visit.

-Andrew Hill & Maria had two children, Jessie & Margaret Lindsey Hill.
+Hill and her husband had two children, Jessie & Margaret Lindsey Hill.
 Andrew Hill died in 1830.
-Maria remarried Andrew Taylor, a Sergeant from the 100th Foot.
-They lived the remainder of their lives in Richmond, Ontario.
-Andrew Taylor died 29 March 1879, aged 79 years and Maria died 11 September 1881, aged 90 years.
+Hill then married Andrew Taylor, a Sergeant from the 100th Foot.
+They lived the remainder of their lives in Richmond, Upper Canada.
+Andrew Taylor died 29 March 1879, aged 79 years and Maria Woods Hill Taylor died 11 September 1881, aged 90 years.
 She left her estate to the St. John's Anglican Church in Richmond for a new church spire.
 Maria and both husbands were eventually interred at the National Beechwood Cemetery in Ottawa in the family plot of Edward Malloch II her son-in-law.